ShreyAgarwal71/CS180SocialMedia/LeWallTypes/README.md

 After Phase 2, we decided to move the `Database Models` into this shared library so that both the app and server have access to the `User`, `Post`, and `Comment` models.

-There is no further functionality aside from shared classes, this project can not be run standalone.
+There is no further functionality aside from shared classes, this project can not be ran standalone.

 # Compile